signalfx/signalfx-python-tracing/signalfx_tracing/libraries/tornado_/README.md

 - [opentracing-contrib/python-tornado](https://github.com/opentracing-contrib/python-tornado)
 - [Official Site](http://www.tornadoweb.org)

-The SignalFx Auto-instrumenter configures the OpenTracing Project's Tornado instrumentation for your Tornado 4.x or 5.x applications.
+The SignalFx Auto-instrumentor configures the OpenTracing Project's Tornado instrumentation for your Tornado 4.x or 5.x applications.
 You can enable instrumentation within your `RequestHandler` and `AsyncHTTPClient` by invoking the `signalfx_tracing.auto_instrument()` function before initializing your application.
 To configure Tornado tracing, some tunables are provided via `tornado_config` to establish the desired tracer and request attributes for